MaximeMRF/v7-docs/content/start/tutorial/hypermedia/cli_and_repl.md

 ### Exit the REPL

 When you're done exploring, type `.exit` or press `Ctrl+D` to leave the REPL and return to your terminal.

-## What you learned

-You now know how to:
-- View all available Ace commands using `node ace list`
-- Get help for specific commands with the `--help` flag
-- Start an interactive REPL session with `node ace repl`
-- Use the `loadModels()` helper to access your models
-- Create, query, and delete records using the REPL